TompsonTan/PX4-Autopilot/docs/en/advanced/airspeed_validation.md

 ### Missing Data Check

 ::: info
-This check is independent of the other validation checks and cannot be disabled or configured.
+This check is independent of the other validation checks.
 It must pass for any of the other checks to run.
 :::

 Triggers when no new airspeed data has been received for more than 1 second.